antonpaquin/todo-placeholder/README.md

 (Optional) When you're done with your session, the placeholder in your code is replaced with expression from your terminal session.

 THIS TOOL CAN EDIT YOUR SOURCE CODE.
 KEEP BACKUPS.
+I hear `git` is pretty nice.

 ### wtf